IBM/gdpr-fingerprint-pii/README.md

 ### 1. Prerequisites
-- Bluemix account: If you do not have a Bluemix account, you can create on here [here](https://console.bluemix.net/)
+- Bluemix account: If you do not have a Bluemix account, you can create an account here [here](https://console.bluemix.net/)
 - Watson Knowledge Studio account: User must have a WKS account.
 If you do not have an account, you can create a free account [here](https://www.ibm.com/account/us-en/signup/register.html?a=IBMWatsonKnowledgeStudio)